Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Introduction

-The explicit reconstruction of multiple vertices in an event can be addressed in a graph-based approach.
+The explicit reconstruction of multiple vertices from a given track collection can be addressed in a graph-based approach.
 In fact, all space trajectories of the particles produced in a single vertex should be pairwise compatible, i.e.~every pair of tracks should be close to each other in some volume around the true vertex position.
-Therefore, a compatibility graph can be constructed where every node represents a track.
-Two nodes are connected by an edge if and only if the distance of the corresponding trajectories is very small.
+Therefore, a compatibility (adjacency) graph can be constructed where every node represents a track.
+Two nodes are connected by an edge if and only if the distance of the corresponding trajectories is small.
 In the ideal case, every vertex is represented by a fully connected, isolated subgraph in such a graph.
 In a realistic scenario, track measurement errors shuffle tracks among different vertices, resulting in a large number of fake edges in the compatibility graph.
-Yet, it can be tried to split the full graph into non-overlapping clusters by minimising the track--track distances for all track pairs in a cluster.
-The obtained set of isolated clusters should be a good approximation of the true vertices.
+Yet, it can be tried to partition the full graph into non-overlapping components by cutting some edges so that the remaining edges represent track pairs with minimal distances.
+Each such graph component determines a union of close-by tracks which can be considered as a vertex approximation.

+The present paper focuses on finding primary proton--proton interaction vertices at the LHC.
+The typical transverse width of the LHC proton beam at the interaction region is $\sim$10$\,\mu$m, and the two beams cross each other at a very small angle.
+As a result, the primary interaction vertices occur in a very narrow and long volume which can be approximated by a line, making this problem effectively one-dimensional.
+Subsequent decays of the particles produced in the detector volume and their interactions with the detector material, requiring an explicit 3D treatment, will not be considered here.
+Constraining the vertex positions to a line preserves all important data features while making data generation and comparison with existing approaches much easier.